agarbuno/paims_codes/README.md

 # paims_codes

 ### Overview
 This repository contains an extension to the Asymptotically Independent Markov Sampling (AIMS) algorithm for stochastic optimisation purposes and has been currently developed for the estimation of the hyper-parameters of a Gaussian process emulator.
 This work is part of my PhD research project at the [University of Liverpool](https://www.liv.ac.uk/risk-and-uncertainty/).
-Currently the only version available is on `Matlab` but it is expected to be written in `R` and `Python` as well in the near future.
+Currently the only version available is on `Matlab` but it is expected to be written in `R` and `Python` in the near future.

 ### Contents
 * A *startup* file to load all directories needed for the sampler.